varas/monad-php/README.md

     $doubled = $newMonad->bind(function($value) { return 2 * $value; });
     var_dump($doubled->extract());
     // Prints array(2, 4, 6, null, 8)

+There also exist helper constants on each of the monads to get a callback to the `unit` method:

+    $newMonad = $monad->bind(Maybe::unit);
+    // Does the same thing as above

 Or, what if you want to deal with multi-dimensional arrays?